PranaliPatil2727/PranaliPatil2727/README.md

  Build 2–3 real-world projects for my portfolio

- Learn basics of Web Development
+ Learn basics of Software Development

  Contribute to Open Source